nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Parameter Reference:**
 * `INDEX`: Positive integer (1, 2, 3, ...)
 * `NAME`: Name of person/item
-* `PHONE_NUMBER`: Phone number
+* `PHONE_NUMBER`: Phone number (must be between 3 and 15 digits)

- **Note:** Phone number validation is not restrictive in BakeBuddy.
+ **Note:** Phone number is not restrictive in BakeBuddy.
 Hence invalid phone numbers may be allowed to be added.
-We will aim to improve this feature in subsequent iterations.
+We will aim to improve phone number validation features in subsequent iterations.

 * `EMAIL`: Email address

+**Note:** Email address is not restrictive in BakeBuddy.
+Hence invalid addresses may be allowed to be added.
+We will aim to improve email address validation features in subsequent iterations.
 * `ADDRESS`: Physical address
 * `INFORMATION`: Additional customer details
 * `INGREDIENTS_SUPPLIED`: List of ingredients (for suppliers)